inlg2023/inlg2023.github.io/Home.md

 [Workshops](workshops.html) take place on September 11-12, INLG main conference on September 13-15 (in parallel with SIGDIAL).

 ### News
+Aug 30: The [Program](https://sigdialinlg2023.github.io/calendar.html) is available on [the Program/Local website for SIGDIAL&INLG](https://sigdialinlg2023.github.io/).

 Jul 24: [The Program/Local website for SIGDIAL&INLG](https://sigdialinlg2023.github.io/) is online, with [Registration](https://sigdialinlg2023.github.io/registration.html) and basic [Venue information](https://sigdialinlg2023.github.io/venue.html) (more to come).
 Early registration and special rates at the venue hotel are available until August 10.